davorminchorov/davorminchorov-old/readme.md

 - [x] Fix the feature tests to exclude Google Recaptcha V3 validation for the contact form
 - [x] Implement Google Recaptcha for the login form
 - [x] Fix the feature tests to exclude Google Recaptcha V3 validation for the login form
-- [ ] Make small improvements to the code
+- [ ] Make improvements to the code
 - [ ] Design the admin dashboard
 - [ ] Upgrade Laravel to version 5.8
 - [ ] Upgrade Tailwind to version 1.0